DanHerman212/streaming-systems/readme.md

 </font>

 ## **That's it!**<br>
-### Here is what happens next:
+### Here is what happens once you run the script:
 <font size="5">
-The deployment should take 5 minutes or so to deploy everything.<br>
+1. Build a container registry, containerize the applications and push to Artifact Registry<br>
+2. Setup infrastructure with Terraform (Cloud Run, Cloud Tasks, Pub/Sub, Cloud Scheduler, Service Accounts, Storage Bucket, Dataset and Table Schema)<br>
+3. Deploy the Dataflow pipeline<br>
 <br>
-The last part of the deployment is the dataflow pipeline.
-Once dataflow is deployed, you will see 4 warning messages.
-That means the deployment is successful and the datastream is running.
-You can leave the terminal and go to the dataflow dashboard in the GCP console for better visibility.
+4. The "valve" for the data feed is cloud scheduler.
+If you ever need to pause the data feed, just go to scheduler in the gcp console and pause the triggers.
 <br>

 # Dataflow Dashboard